Excellent58/Excellent58/README.md

 <h3 align="left">Connect with me:</h3>
 <p>I'm always excited to connect with fellow developers, collaborate on projects, and explore freelance opportunities.
 If you're looking for a reliable developer to join your project, help solve challenging problems, or simply exchange ideas, I'd love to hear from you!

-Feel free to reach out—let's build something amazing together and grow our skills along the way!.
-You can DM on my socials or email me at <span style="color:blue">wycliffemusau24@gmail.com</span>
+Feel free to reach out, let's build something amazing together and grow our skills along the way!.
+You can DM me on my socials or email me at <span style="color:blue">wycliffemusau24@gmail.com</span>
 </p>

 <h2>Socials</h2>